noiseprotocol/noise_spec/noise.md

 the second handshake.

 By way of example, this section defines the **Noise Pipe** compound protocol.
-This protocol uses two patterns defined in the previous section: `Noise_XX` is used for an initial handshake if the parties haven't communicated before, after which the initiator can cache the responder's static public key.  `Noise_IK` is used for a zero-RTT handshake.
+This protocol uses three handshake patterns - two defined in the previous section, and a new one:

+ * `Noise_XX` is used for an initial **full handshake** if the parties haven't communicated before, after which the initiator can cache the responder's static public key.

+ * `Noise_IK` is used for a zero-RTT **abbreviated handshake**.

-If the responder fails to decrypt the first `Noise_IK` message (perhaps due to changing her static key), the responder will initiate a new `Noise_XXfallback` handshake identical to `Noise_XX` except re-using the ephemeral public key from the first `Noise_IK` message as a pre-message public key.
+ * If the responder fails to decrypt the first `Noise_IK` message (perhaps due to changing her static key), the responder will initiate a new **fallback handshake** using the `Noise_XXfallback` pattern which is identical to `Noise_XX` except re-using the ephemeral public key from the first `Noise_IK` message as a pre-message public key.

 Below are the three patterns used for Noise Pipes: